SAVE SOUTHWARK WOODS OBJECTIONS

 Southwark Council’s planning applications for multimillion pound investment in new burial would reinforce and extend existing religious discrimination.

-But this application as shown has been designed for the explicit purpose of facilitating new burial that will discriminate against residents because of their religion.
+This application as shown is for the explicit purpose of new burial that will discriminate against residents because of their religion.

 Southwark Council is failing to meet its Public Sector Equality Duty under the Equality Act 2010: